Brickmaniak/Legend-Bot/README.md

 **Introduction**
 ---------------

 Legend Bot is a customizable bot that can be configured by modifying its code.
-It is not based on a template and can evolve over time.
+It is not a template and can evolve over time.

 **Configuration**
 ----------------